rrd108/vue-bake/README.md

 # VueBake plugin for CakePHP

+Bake VueJs components from CakePHP 5 models.

+For CakePHP 4 version see rrd108/vue-bake/tree/cakephp-4

 Are you a full stack developer working with the powerful combination of **Vue SPA-s** and **CakePHP** as a REST API backend?
 If so, we have something special in store for you.

 We understand the value of **efficient development processes** and the convenience that **code generation** brings.
 As avid fans of CakePHP's **bake automatic code generation** capabilities, we noticed a missing piece when it came to **template generation**.
 That's why we took it upon ourselves to bridge this gap and create the **CakePHP VueBake Plugin**.